SBrandon0432/Planetary-Radio-Station/README.md

+# how to Run and instal

+- yarn
+- yarn start

-# Planetary-Radio-Station
+# Project

-Planetary Radio Station that will render 3d planets that you can interact with, using NASA's api and Spotify api built with a react
+the goal of the project is to create a 3d env with the mapBox api and spotify api to build a fun and interactive 3d radio station